lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ### RSA4096-PSS

-The RSA component keys MUST be generated at the 4096-bit security level in order to match that of ML-DSA-65.
+The RSA component keys MUST be generated at the 4096-bit security level in order to match that of ML-DSA-65 or ML-DSA-87.

+When
+* `id-MLDSA65-RSA4096-PSS`,
+* `id-HashMLDSA65-RSA4096-PSS-SHA512`,
+* `id-MLDSA87-RSA4096-PSS` or
+* `id-HashMLDSA87-RSA4096-PSS-SHA512`
-As with the other composite signature algorithms, when `id-MLDSA65-RSA4096-PSS` or `id-HashMLDSA65-RSA4096-PSS-SHA384`  is used in an AlgorithmIdentifier, the parameters MUST be absent. `id-MLDSA65-RSA4096-PSS` or `id-HashMLDSA65-RSA4096-PSS-SHA384` SHALL instantiate RSASSA-PSS with the following parameters:
+is used in an AlgorithmIdentifier, the parameters MUST be absent and RSASSA-PSS SHALL be instantiated with the following parameters:

 | RSASSA-PSS Parameter       | Value                      |
 | -------------------------- | -------------------------- |